Elise-11/Aglo_project/README.md

 #### Buttons

-All buttons open a window to choose the file on which you want to perform the operation, display the results of the operation in the window and save the result of the operation in a new file
+All buttons open a window to choose the file on which you want to perform the operation, display the results of the operation in the window and save the result of the operation in a new file.

 #### file content